Maxlego08/zInventorySaver/README.md

 # zInventorySaver

-Plugin to save player inventories
+The plugin allows you to save in a database the inventories of your players.

+Command:
+* /zinventory - Opens the menu for inventory management.